Clinical Trials Leadership

 Administrative Coordinating Center (ACC)

 The ACC at RTI International is led by Tracy Nolen, DrPH, and Craig Reist, PhD.
-RTI will support and collaborate with the DCRI and the National Institutes of Health (NIH) in the development and implementation of the RECOVER Clinical Trials Program.
+RTI collaborates with the DCRI and the National Institutes of Health (NIH) to support the RECOVER Clinical Trials Program.

 The ACC's specific areas of responsibility include: